-Figure 2: TTM ROIC as of 8/11/20 vs 2019 by Sector
+Figure 2: ROIC as of 11/17/20 vs. 2019 by Sector

 Sector TTM ROIC Change Since 2019 (% points)

-Consumer Non-cyclicals 8% -0.1%
+Consumer Non-cyclicals 8% 0.3%

-Healthcare 9% -0.1%
+Technology 15% -0.1%

-Technology 21% -0.3%
+Healthcare 8% -0.2%

-Utilities 3% -0.3%
+Utilities 3% -0.4%

-Telecom Services 5% -0.5%
+Telecom Services 5% -0.4%

-Basic Materials 5% -0.5%
+Financials 8% -0.5%

-Real Estate 5% -0.6%
+Basic Materials 4% -0.9%

-Financials 7% -0.8%
+Real Estate 3% -1.5%

-Consumer Cyclicals 7% -2.1%
+Consumer Cyclicals 6% -2.3%

-Industrials 6% -2.2%
+Energy 1% -2.8%

-Energy 1% -2.4%
+Industrials 5% -2.8%

-S&P 500 7% -1.0%
+NC 2000 6% -1.0%

-The Consumer Non-cyclicals sector is the least impacted by the COVID-19 pandemic, as measured by change in ROIC, since the end of 2019.
+The Consumer Non-cyclicals sector has performed best through the COVID-19 pandemic, as measured by change in ROIC since the end of 2019.
 This trend is not surprising, given that the global shutdowns impacted travel, infrastructure, leisure, and other discretionary spending while providing a boost to many Consumer Non-cyclicals firms.

-On the flip side, the Energy sector not only has the lowest ROIC, but also the largest drop since the end of 2019.
+On the flip side, the Industrials sector has the largest drop in ROIC and performed worst since the end of 2019.

-Overall, the Technology sector earns the highest ROIC of all sectors by far.
-These trends, in the Technology and Energy sector follow the change in core earnings we analyzed in "Only One S&P 500 Sector's Core Earnings Improved This Year."
+Overall, the Technology sector earns the highest ROIC of all sectors, by far, and the Energy sector earns the lowest ROIC.
+These rankings in the Technology and Energy sector mirror the ROIC rankings for the S&P 500 sectors we analyze in "Only Two S&P 500 Sectors Have a Rising ROIC Through 3Q20."

-Details on each of the S&P 500 Sectors
+Details on each of the NC 2000 Sectors

-Figures 3-13 compare the ROIC and WACC trends for every sector since 2004.
-Appendix I provides the current WACC for each sector.
+Figures 3-13 compare the ROIC and WACC trends for every sector since 1998.
+Appendix I presents the current WACC for each sector.

-Investors who are curious about the drivers of ROIC can find NOPAT margin and invested capital turns for each sector in Appendix II.
+Appendix II presents the drivers of ROIC - NOPAT margin and invested capital turns - for each sector.

-Appendix III provides additional ROIC analysis using different weighting methodologies to adjust for the impact of a firm's size on the overall sector.
+Appendix III presents additional ROIC analysis based on different weighting methodologies to adjust for the impact of a firm's size on the overall sector and market.